-Striking celestial map by Andreas Cellarius, from the second edition of his Harmonia Macrocosmica
+Striking celestial map from an early edition of Andreas Cellarius' Harmonia Macrocosmica.

-The map illustrates the magnitude of various celestial bodies and stars.
+The map illustrates the various magnitude of various celestial bodies and stars.

 Andreas Cellarius was born in 1596 in Neuhausen and educated in Heidelberg.
 He emigrated to Holland in the early 17th century, and in 1637 moved to Hoorn, where he became the rector of the Latin School.
 Cellarius' best-known work is his Harmonia Macrocosmica, first issued in 1660 by Jan Jansson, as a supplement to Jansson's Atlas Novus.
 The work consists of a series of Celestial Charts begun by Cellarius in 1647 and intended as part of a two-volume treatise on cosmography, which was never issued.